Grayda/gmail-cleanup/README.md

 ## labels.json

-`labels.json` should contain a list of Gmail labels, and an action to take.
+`labels.json` should contain a list or string of Gmail labels, or a list or string of a Gmail query, and the actions to take.
 For example:

 ```json
 [